cilium/installfest/README.md

 ### Technical prerequisites

 - Familiarity with Kubernetes
-- A Linux or Mac machine with `kubectl` installed: https://kubernetes.io/docs/tasks/tools/#kubectl
+- A Linux or Intel-based Mac machine with `kubectl` installed: https://kubernetes.io/docs/tasks/tools/#kubectl
 - Minikube (>= 1.5.2): https://minikube.sigs.k8s.io/docs/start/

 > Note: while we strongly recommend using Minikube, the Installfest may also be followed on any GKE, EKS, or AKS cluster, though you will not get support from the Installfest staff in case of cluster-related issues during the event.